caseyryan/reflect_buddy/README.md

 Imagine you have some class, for example a User, which contains the typical values like first name, last name, age, id and other stuff like that.
 You want to send the instance of the user over a network.
 Of course you need to serialize it to some simple data like a JSON String.

-Usually you need to write toJson() method by hand or use some template for a code generator like this great package [json_serializable](https://pub.dev/packages/json_serializable).
+Usually you need to write toJson() method by hand or use some template for a code generator like this package [json_serializable](https://pub.dev/packages/json_serializable).
 It's a very good option if you use The [AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) compilation.
 But in [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) you can dramatically simplify it by just calling ```toJson()``` on any instance.
-That't it.
+That's it.
 It is really that simple

 A class like this is completely ready to work with **Reflect Buddy**.
 As you can see there is absolutely nothing special here.
 It's just a regular [Dart](https://dart.dev/language/classes) class.